-Robotic automation refers to a style of automation where a machine, or computer, mimics a human’s action in completing rules based tasks.
+Robotic automation refers to a style of automation where a machine, or computer, mimics a human’s action in completing rules-based tasks.

 Automation is a tool or platform that operates other application software through the existing application user interface.

-No, clerical Robotic Automation is a generation on from old technologies like screen scraping or macros.
+No, clerical Robotic Automation is a generation from old technologies like screen scraping or macros.
 The major differences are:

 Robots are universal application orchestrators – any application that can be used by a person can be used by a modern robot, whether mainframe, legacy, bespoke application, web service enabled or even a closed 3rd party API hosted service.

-Robots collect procedural knowledge which over time build into a shared library that can re-used by any other robot or device (in the same way objects are built in traditional SW engineering).
+Robots collect procedural knowledge which over time build into a shared library that can be re-used by any other robot or device (in the same way objects are built in traditional SW engineering).

 Applications are “read” by the robot, either through dedicated APIs where they exist, through the OS prior to application display, or through the screen in the context of the native application.
 In this last case the modern robot “reads” an application screen in context and in the same way a user does.
-As part of the robot training it is shown how to read the application’s display much like a user is shown.
+As part of the robot training, it is shown how to read the application’s display much like a user is shown.

 Yes, Blue Prism is an RPA Tool.

 Blue Prism has incorporated many years of experience of integration and numerous technologies into its software.
 The technologies used are secure, reliable and robust.
-Instead of creating new adaptors for each unique application we have developed technology adaptors for all the technologies employed at the presentation layer, Java, Windows, Web, Green Screen/Mainframe and even Citrix.
+Instead of creating new adaptors for each unique application, we have developed technology adaptors for all the technologies employed at the presentation layer, Java, Windows, Web, Green Screen/Mainframe and even Citrix.

 This coupled with a wide range of dedicated tools that have been developed means that we are confident in being able to link any system with the click of a button.
-This proven application orchestration capability ensures that new processes can be rapidly designed, built and tested without any impact on existing systems.
+This proven application orchestration capability ensures that new processes can be rapidly designed, built, and tested without any impact on existing systems.

-Blue Prism has been designed for flexibility and to meet the most robust IT standards for IT operational integrity, security and supportability.
-The software can be deployed either as a front office or back office process, running quite happily on a standard desktop in the front office or on any scale of systems for back office processing.
+Blue Prism has been designed for flexibility and to meet the most robust IT standards for IT operational integrity, security, and supportability.
+The software can be deployed either as a front office or back office process, running quite happily on a standard desktop in the front office or on any scale of systems for back-office processing.

 A Blue Prism Process is created as a diagram that looks much like a common business flow diagram.

-Processes are created in an area of Blue Prism named Process Studio which, as we will see, looks similar to other process modeling applications (such MS Visio) and uses standard flow diagram symbols and notation.
+Processes are created in an area of Blue Prism Process Studio which, as we will see, looks similar to other process modeling applications (such as MS Visio) and uses standard flow diagram symbols and notation.

 Blue Prism recommends a phased approach to getting started as the Operational Agility framework is eminently scalable.
 It is typical to target the configuration of between 1 and 10 processes initially with a rolling program of processes being introduced once the framework is established.

-It really depends on the skills you already have in house and the way you wish to work.
-Blue Prism can provide a full range of services from basic training, support and mentoring with a view to quickly getting your team independently delivering ongoing automations, right through to a full turnkey package where we will take responsibility for delivering business benefit within agreed service levels.
+It really depends on the skills you already have in the house and the way you wish to work.
+Blue Prism can provide a full range of services from basic training, support and mentoring with a view to quickly getting your team independently delivering ongoing automation, right through to a full turnkey package where we will take responsibility for delivering business benefit within agreed service levels.

 Automation process can be designed within IT Governance Supports both internal and external Encryption/Decryption KeysProvides Audit Logs enabling High-level Robustness because of .NET customized code within the process automation (Tool is capable of doing all the activities whatever can be done using .
 NET)

-Blue Prism’s digital workforce is built, managed and owned by the user or customer, spanning operations and technology, adhering to an enterprise-wide robotic operating model.
+Blue Prism’s digital workforce is built, managed, and owned by the user or customer, spanning operations and technology, adhering to an enterprise-wide robotic operating model.